hamza1886/deep-q-learning/README.md

 ## A Minimal Deep Q-Network

 Running this code will render the agent solving the CartPole environment using OpenAI gym.
 Our Minimal Deep Q-Network is approximately 150 lines of code.
-In addition, this implementation uses Tensorflow and Keras and should generally run in less than 15 minutes.
+In addition, this implementation uses Tensorflow and Keras and should generally run in less than 15 minutes on CPU and under 3 minutes on GPU.

 ### Usage